bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 A `Task Definition` is where you will specify your task.
 Things like the Docker Image version, the amount of CPU and memory that each container will need, what ports needs to be mapped, data volumes, environment variables and other informations are going to be specified in the Task Definition.

 The first thing that we will need, is the information about the image that we want to use.
 In this case, we are going to use the image created in the [Creating Your Docker Image](/02-CreatingDockerImage) tutorial.
-To get the image URI, navigate to the [ECR page](https://console.aws.amazon.com/ecs/home?region=us-east-1#/repositories).
+To get the image URI, navigate to the [ECS page](https://console.aws.amazon.com/ecs) and click in `Repositories`.
 You will see the repository named `containers-workshop-app`.
 In this screen, you will also see that there is a `Repository URI`.
 Take note of this URI:

 ![image uri](/03-DeployEcsCluster/images/image_uri.png)

-To create a Task Definition, in the [Task Definitions](https://console.aws.amazon.com/ecs/home?region=us-east-1#/taskDefinitions) screen on the ECS console menu, click in **Create new Task Definition**.
+To create a Task Definition, in the [ECS Page](https://console.aws.amazon.com/ecs) click in the `Task Definitions` menu, and then click in **Create new Task Definition**.
 Select EC2 as the *Launch type compatibility* and click in **Next step**:

 ![type compatibility](/03-DeployEcsCluster/images/task_compatibility.png)